 November 15th, 2016

 Aria’s passing will be felt by many.
-Many of us at Carolina Tiger spent Aria’s first few weeks with us waiting, watching, and hoping that Aria had enough fight to pull through.
-We celebrated every meal she would eat and every pound she gained.
-We were astonished as we watched her coat change from fluffy to health in just as matter of weeks.
+Many of us at Carolina Tiger spent Aria’s first few weeks here waiting, watching, and hoping that Aria had enough fight to pull through.
+We celebrated every meal she ate and every pound she gained.
+We were astonished as we watched her coat change from fluffy to healthy in just a matter of weeks.
 Once she was out of quarantine, she began to work her wiles on the rest of the Carolina Tiger Rescue family.
 Her personality and charm easily won over anyone who met her.
-Her calm, laid back personality was sprinkled with moments of mischief as she sprinted down the hill to surprise you with a chuffle.
+Her calm, laid-back personality was sprinkled with moments of mischief as she sprinted down the hill to surprise you with a chuffle.
 Aria was a rare mix of maturity and playfulness.
 Her death will leave a very large hole in the sanctuary.